phakkawat/UP-Shuttle-Bus/README.md

 For Bus Detection folder, you can use it with Arduino IDE.

-For Check Density of Users folder, you can use it with python program.
+For Counting Density of Users folder, you can use it with python program.

-And Display Folder, you can open it with your browser.
+And Display Folder, you can open it with your browser at "Full Site" file.